JulienCouzinie/Grafolana/README.md

 For the CORS to work properly you need to define the accepted CORS DOMAIN.
-This is the domain name and port where the front-end will be running.NEXT_PUBLIC_BACKEND_URL Example if running on local machine:
+This is the domain name and port where the front-end will be running.NEXT_PUBLIC_BACKEND_URL Be sure to NOT include a slash '/' at the end of the URL as this could cause CORS to refuse your requests.

+Example if running on local machine:

 ```